‘Tiny vaults’ are crammed with good things to come

 To my eye, the light of that star is a twinkling testimony to hope.
 The budded hope that waits concealed in plain sight.
 The poured hope that fills and overflows.

-Ken Rummer, a retired Presbyterian pastor, writes about life and faith from the middle of Iowa by the High Trestle Trail.
-Previous posts are available here.
+Rev. Ken Rummer, Retired Pastor, writing about life and faith from middle of Iowa by the High Trestle Trail

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.